“Your task is not to seek for love, but merely to seek and find all the barriers within yourself that you have built”

 - Eeperonyoga.com – Erin Esposito Peron (A very lovely and talented instructor with added skills in thai massage and more).

-- Lunapresenceyoga.com - Julie Konrad (I credit Julie for the "use it or lose it" mantra that has haunted my mind since it escaped her lips, some time ago when I first arrived in the USA).
+- Lunapresenceyoga.com - Julie Konrad (I credit Julie for the "use it or lose it" mantra that has been on my mind since it escaped her lips, some time ago when I first arrived in the USA).

 2. Lifetime Fitness - This is where I give a big shout out to Carrie T, Meghan B, Sarah M, Gina D and Sharon R for their teachings.
 I appreciate everyone of them and I list their names in no particular order!